 After so many years of enduring a barren, lonely, and in some cases painful existence, Save the Chimps is committed to providing the chimpanzees with the best retirement possible.
 In short, we want them to be happy and enjoy life.
 One way in which we ensure the chimpanzees have a great day, every day, is through enrichment.

 What is Enrichment?

-Save the Chimps enriches the chimpanzees’ lives to promote physical activity, mental stimulation, and play to improve the chimpanzees’ well-being.
+Enrichment is any item that promotes physical activity, mental stimulation, or play to ensure the chimpanzees’ well-being.
 When most people think of “enrichment,” they think of puzzles and devices that require problem solving, or novel objects that pique the chimpanzees’ curiosity.
 However, enrichment includes everything from the friendship of other chimpanzees to the climbing structures on the chimpanzees’ islands, from interaction with loving caregivers to the excitement of a holiday party.
 Anything that the chimpanzees enjoy or find interesting can be considered enrichment.

 Why is Enrichment So Important?

 In the wild, chimpanzees must navigate a complex physical and social environment in order to survive.
 Nature has equipped chimpanzees with a big brains and powerful bodies to handle all of the challenges they might encounter.
-In captivity, however, chimpanzees experience a far simpler and more static environment than their minds and bodies are designed for.
-They may grow bored, develop abnormal behaviors, or even be driven to the brink of madness.
+In captivity, however, it can be challenging to provide all that chimpanzees need to keep their minds and bodies active.
+They may grow bored and develop abnormal behaviors.
 Enrichment encourages captive chimpanzees to be active and problem solve.
 Enrichment also provides variety, choice, comfort, and fun for the chimpanzees.
 The result is happier and more active chimpanzees.

 Enrichment in Action